DoMonkysFly7/Booksuggester---GitHub-Pages-Version/README.txt

 open-book.png - Icon of the website, found online, no copyright for personal use.

 default.png - Logo, created only with random website for such aims.

+Security:
+As this project will only be visible on GitHub pages, ever, GitHub has provided most of security features, such as: CSP, SRI, HSTS, X-Frame-Options and forced HTTPS.
+However, I took the libery on modifying CORS settings and adding Framebusting logic as well.

+Performance:
+I used Page Speed Insights (https://pagespeed.web.dev/) from Google in order to check the performance on both Desktop and Mobile.
+While on Desktop works much better, I heard the feedback from various people I had try the website out that it works fine on mobiles as well.